zowe/docs-site/docs/user-guide/install-zos.md

       - Do not enclose the dataset name in quotes.
       - The dataset name is not case-sensitive, but the `dsName` tag is case-sensitive and must be written exactly as shown.
       - The dataset name must be an existing z/OS dataset in the PROCLIB concatenation.
-The user installing Zowe must have update access to this dataset.
+The user who installs Zowe must have update access to this dataset.
       - If you omit the `dsName` tag or specify `dsName=auto`, the install script scans the available PROCLIB datasets and places the JCL member in the first dataset where the installing user has write access.
 For further details, see [How the install script zowe-install.sh works](#how-the-install-script-zowe-installsh-works).

     b.
 Specify the member name of the PROCLIB member you want to use with the `memberName` tag.
 For example,